 Labor Force Profile

 Osceola County pulls its labor force from a six-county surrounding area that totals over 100,000 people.
 The area contains some of the best skilled, motivated and dedicated workers in the Midwest.
 These traits mean success for businesses and industries located in the county.
 A laborshed study of Osceola County was conducted by Iowa Workforce Development in partnership with the Iowa Economic Development Authority.
-Please click here to access that study, which was released in April 2020.
-For additional information on our labor market and the benefits of locating in Osceola County, please contact Stephanie Neppl email@example.com or 712-7554-2523.
+Please click here to access that study, which was released in May 2022.

-Average hourly earnings for select occupations illustrate the competitiveness of Osceola County, as of May 2019:
+Average hourly earnings for select occupations in Osceola County, as of May 2021:

 Data source: EMSI occupation employment data are based on final EMSI industry data and final EMSI staffing patterns.
 Wage estimates are based on Occupational Employment Statistics (QCEW and Non-QCEW Employees classes of worker) and the American Community Survey (Self-Employed and Extended Proprietors).
 Occupational wage estimates also affected by county-level EMSI earnings by industry.
 This report uses data from the following agencies: Iowa Workforce Development.
 Earnings include wages, salaries, overtime, and bonuses.